CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

   sbt 'xw / packageZip' 'xw / packagedSmoke'
 ```

-At handover time this passed and printed:
+At handover time this passed against the current 7.0.3 build and printed:

 ```text
 xw smoke ok